rule

 Canto 10

-(40) If not at all amazing they - they who indeed repeatedly thought of the likeness of His father as their master - in being His mothers in the full of their attraction backed off in respect of Him, the way He appeared before their eyes indeed as a reflection of the Shelter of the Goddess of Fortune His form, as Cupid the God of Love in person, then what would one expect of other women?
+(40) It was not surprising that they, who constantly thought of the resemblance with His father, their master, in the full of their attraction, as His mothers, kept their feelings of reverence for Him private.
+When they felt that way when He appeared before their eyes as the spitting image of the form of the Shelter of the Goddess of Fortune, as Cupid the God of Love in person, then what would that have meant for the feelings of other women?'

 next